Comparing Transmission- and Epi-BCARS: A Transnational Round Robin on Solid State Materials: Results

 \subsection{Phase Retrieval}

 Comparing the raw BCARS spectra between laboratories is challenging, as the distortion by the NRB is setup-dependent: The NRB shape is substantially influenced by the spectral profile of the broadband Stokes pulse, the pump wavelength, the detector response function, and the spectral profile of the diffraction grating.
 Additionally, each optical component within the laser path has a wavelength-dependent influence on polarization and intensity.
 In order to compare the results and estimate the reproducibility of BCARS for the analysis of crystalline materials, one needs to use phase-retrieval algorithms to properly remove the NRB response and extrapolate the purely resonant contribution of the sample, independent of the power spectral density of the sources.

+Therefore, the first step is the removal of the NRB, for which multiple approaches are available.
+Deep-learning techniques are shown to be most reliable \cite{Houhou2020} but require a set of training data of similar spectra.
+In our case, using data from two different setups and different NRB shapes would have required further efforts for the generation of a suitable training dataset (variable number of spectral pixels, spectral shape, amplitude and width of the peaks) to obtain accurate prediction which is out of the scope of the current work.
+Here, the KK transformation is chosen, which is shown to be equivalent to the maximum entropy method \cite{Cicerone2012}.

-Therefore, the first step is the removal of the NRB using the KK transformation.
-The multiple steps of transformation are shown exemplarily for 6H-SiC in figure~\ref{fig:trafo_steps}.
+The multiple transformation steps are shown exemplarily for 6H-SiC in figure~\ref{fig:trafo_steps}.
 Note that BCARS detects the blue-shifted anti-Stokes component, exhibiting negative Raman-shift values.
 For comparison to SR data and easier readability, we give the absolute values for Raman shifts and peak positions, i.e., $|$Raman Shift$|$.
 The Raman shift axes for both setups are calibrated using emission lines from the same Neon-gas lamp (Model 6032, Newport Spectra-Physics GmbH, Darmstadt, Germany).